-Keywords: Dinghushan National Nature Reserve; eddy covariance methods; mixed coniferous broad-leaved forest; carbon-water flux; meteorological factor
+Keywords: Key words: Dinghushan National Nature Reserve; eddy covariance methods; mixed coniferous broad-leaved forest; carbon-water flux; meteorological factor